microsoft/vscode-docs/docs/editor/custom-layout.md

 ### Move Panel commands

-You can also move the region to be to the left or right of the editor with the **Move Panel** commands:
+You can also move the region to the left or right of the editor with the **Move Panel** commands:

 * **View: Move Panel Left** (`workbench.action.positionPanelLeft`)
 * **View: Move Panel Right** (`workbench.action.positionPanelRight`)